ProgPassion/master_project/README.md

 Next from postgres user shell you write this command for creating the database as specified in .env file. `createdb -h localhost crowd_road`
 It will ask you for the password you just set previously.
 In psql cli write `\c crowd_road` to enter to crowd_road database.
-After that create the users TABLE by entering the following query from init.sql file.
+After that create the users and reports TABLES by entering the following query from init.sql file.

 `CREATE TABLE users(
   id SERIAL PRIMARY KEY,